webexpo/webexpo_r_lib/README.md

 Redistributions of any form whatsoever must retain the following acknowledgment:

- 'This product includes algorithms created during the Webexpo project at the Department of Environmental and occupational health,School of public health, University of Montreal, funded by The Institut de recherche Robert-Sauvé en santé et en sécurité du travail” (web adresse TBD)'.
+<i>This product includes algorithms created during the Webexpo project at the Department of Environmental and occupational health,School of public health, University of Montreal, funded by The Institut de recherche Robert-Sauvé en santé et en sécurité du travail (https://www.irsst.qc.ca/).</i>

 The final license statement will be issued when the libraries are officially released.